Skip to main navigation Skip to main content

 • What things do they normally do that they don’t do when they drink or use drugs?’

 Ask a child how it makes them feel.
 Many children who have a parent with problematic alcohol and other drugs use feel lonely.
 They may wish they could have a ‘normal’ home life like they think their friends have.
-Let them know Child Safety works with other children like them and these children feel the same way, too.
+Let them know works with other children like them and these children feel the same way, too.

 Ask the child: